webwizard99/Codecademy-Facebook-Group-Community-Plan/README.md

 **Introduction**

-The Codecademy Facebook group is a community for people who have found their way to the Codecademy website to learn software technologies for whatever purpose.
+The Codecademy Community Facebook group is a community for people who have found their way to the Codecademy website to learn software technologies for whatever purpose.

 ## TOC
 - Community Plan    %aa001